 This chapter details the capacity and skills needs assessment for Kenya, Malawi, Ghana, South Africa and Morocco respectively.
 The capacity and skills needs assessments for each country in this chapter details the following: an overview of the country context and background; SESA's Living Lab project sites in the country; The countries energy governance structure; the various policies, plans and strategies that are relevant to the country's energy landscape; the present capacity of local innovators and authorities on sustainable energy development; the future capacity (desired state) based on the Living Lab's city vision for the sustainable energy use; the gaps between present capacity and future desired skills identified; and the relevant tools and training modules to fill the gaps.
-It is important to note that the capacity and skills needs assessments will be enhanced once the semi-structured interviews/questionnaires and focus group/kick off workshop have been concluded.
+It is important to note that the capacity and skills needs assessments are currently informed by desktop research and initial engagements with Living Labs.
+As a result, the capacity and skills needs assessments will be enhanced once the semi-structured interviews/questionnaires and focus group/kick off workshop have been concluded.